clEsperanto/napari_pyclesperanto_assistant/README.md

 The py-clEsperanto-assistant is a yet experimental [napari](https://github.com/napari/napari) plugin for building GPU-accelerated image processing workflows.
 It is part of the [clEsperanto](http://clesperanto.net) project.
-It uses [pyclesperanto](https://github.com/clEsperanto/pyclesperanto_prototype) as backend for processing images.
+It uses [pyclesperanto](https://github.com/clEsperanto/pyclesperanto_prototype) and with that [pyopencl](https://documen.tician.de/pyopencl/) as backend for processing images.
 This plugin was generated with [Cookiecutter](https://github.com/audreyr/cookiecutter) using with napari's [cookiecutter-napari-plugin](https://github.com/napari/cookiecutter-napari-plugin) template.

 ![](https://github.com/haesleinhuepf/pyclesperanto_assistant/raw/master/docs/images/screenshot.png)